The Bankrate promise

 Will insurance cover a hit-and-run?

-- Medical payments: Pays for your medical bills if you are injured in an accident.
+- Medical payments: Helps pay for your medical bills if you are injured in an accident.

-- Uninsured motorist property damage: Pays to fix your car if you are the victim of a hit-and-run or the other driver does not have insurance.
+- Uninsured motorist property damage: Helps pay to fix your car if you are the victim of a hit and run or the other driver does not have insurance.

-- Uninsured motorist bodily injury: Pays for your injuries if the other driver leaves the scene or does not have insurance.
+- Uninsured motorist bodily injury: Helps pay for your injuries if the other driver leaves the scene or does not have insurance.

-- Collision coverage: Pays for damage to your car as the result of any collision with another vehicle.
+- Collision coverage: Helps pay for damage to your car as the result of any collision with another vehicle.

-If you have uninsured motorist coverage in Tennessee, you will pay a $200 deductible for a hit-and-run.
-There is no deductible for liability bodily injury and property damage or medical payments coverage.
+If you have uninsured motorist coverage or collision coverage in Tennessee and file a claim for a hit and run, you will likely be required to pay a deductible.
+There is typically no deductible for liability bodily injury or property damage or medical payments coverage.

 Frequently asked questions